 The book is fictional.

-Interestingly enough – I was watching an old episode of Law & Order while having lunch, the same day I read this part of the book.
-And they were having the same issues.
+Interestingly enough, I was watching an old episode of Law & Order while having lunch, the same day I read this part of the book.
+And they were having similar issues.
 Someone was being questioned by the DA – and as part of the answer the person says that something “wasn’t on my radar”.
 So the question back to the witness was about what he said being a figure of speech – it’s not like the person actually had a radar device at work or at home.
 Everyone knows what the person meant.
-Unless – maybe someone was watching from another country that learned English as a second language – and hadn’t learned that particular figure of speech.
-Then – that person may be wondering if people here actually had their own personal radar units.
+Unless, maybe someone was watching from another country that learned English as a second language, and hadn’t learned that particular figure of speech.
+Then that person may be wondering if people here actually had their own personal radar units.

 It’s short – it’s easy to say.

 But it’s so confusing for someone who isn’t already Christian and doesn’t yet know our words.